LambdaSharp/LambdaSharpTool/Samples/SqsSample/ReadMe.md

 ## Module Definition

 Creating a function that is invoked by an SQS queue requires two steps.
-First, the SQS topic must either be created or referenced in the `Items` section.
+First, the SQS queue must either be created or referenced in the `Items` section.
 Second, the function must reference the parameter name in its `Sources` section using the `Sqs` attribute.

 Optionally, the `Sqs` attribute can specify the maximum number of messages to read from SQS.